Great Things to Do in the UK

 Get into the great outdoors and discover some of the 15 national parks.
 From Exmoor, the Peak District, the Yorkshire Dales, the Lake District or the New Forest, the UK has so many beauty spots to appreciate.

-Lake District
+Waterfall in the Lake District

 If you want to venture a little further afield and escape for a while, it’s well worth exploring other parts of the UK – visit Giant’s Causeway in Northern Ireland, the beautiful Scottish Highlands, or the colourful Portmeirion Village in Wales.
 Whether you want energetic long hikes, cycling or horse riding, a camping adventure or just to experience nature, there is no chance you’ll run out of things to do and you’ll be in beautiful surroundings to do it all!